PiotrTymoszuk/figur/README.md

 ```

-For the full functionality with Rmakdorw documents, please install also `rmarkdown`, `knitr`, `bookdown` and `flextable`. `cowplot` and `patchwork` are recommended as excellent tools to generate panels of multiple ggplot objects.
+For the full functionality with Rmakdown documents, please install also `rmarkdown`, `knitr`, `bookdown` and `flextable`. `cowplot` and `patchwork` are recommended as excellent tools to generate panels of multiple ggplot objects.

 ## Basic usage